mmistakes/minimal-mistakes/_pages/about.md

 ---
 ## Our Mission

-To serve every member in Chinese community with shared vision and resources.
+To serve every member in Chinese community with a shared vision and resources.

 ## Our Vision